LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-Histone antibody testing is primarily used to support a diagnosis of drug-induced lupus erythematosus, particularly in a person who is taking one of the medications mentioned on the Test Sample tab.
+Histone antibody testing is primarily used to support a diagnosis of drug-induced lupus, particularly in a person who is taking one of the medications mentioned above in the "What is being tested?" section.

 Testing is used to distinguish drug-induced lupus from other forms of lupus such as systemic lupus erythematosus (SLE), from another autoimmune disorder, or from another cause of a person's symptoms.
 While it is not diagnostic of drug-induced lupus, its presence is consistent with this diagnosis.